jtadmor/react-custom-render/README.md

 <h3>Advanced Usage</h3>

-You can optionally pass in a third options object that allows you to control how `defaultProps` and `customProps`.
+You can optionally pass in a third options object that allows you to control how `defaultProps` and `customProps` are combined.

 - `[] merge`: Array of strings or regex.
 Keys that match this array will be merged, otherwise they will be replaced.
 Defaults to `['className', 'style', /^on[A-Z]/]`.